 Today we would like to share with you the English conversations in real life with a lot of common phrases that you use these conversations to practice at home.

-As we mentioned, practicing with conversation is one of the best methods to improve your English.
+As we mentioned, practicing conversation is one of the best methods to improve your English.
 Do you remember the IMITATION method in this post Easy tips for improving your English speaking skill

 If you don’t have any friends to practice speaking English with you, what can you do?

 Using IMITATION and English conversations below will help you improve your Speaking skill

 - New co-worker at the office

 - Learning to paint

 - Plastic Surgery

 - New friends